Drew Pinsky: Personal life

-Pinsky married on July 21, 1991, and he and his wife, Susan Sailer, had triplets Douglas, Jordan, and Paulina in November 1992.
+Pinsky married on July 21, 1991.
+He and his wife, Susan Sailer, had triplets Douglas, Jordan, and Paulina in November 1992.

 Pinsky lives in Pasadena, California.
 Interested in fitness since his early teens, he goes running and does weight training regularly.
 In addition to his hobby of traveling, he also enjoys singing opera, as his mother was a professional singer.
 Pinsky stated on the June 24, 2009, episode of Loveline that at one point, he was torn between practicing medicine and becoming a professional opera singer.
 Pinsky stated that he auditioned for a celebrity singing show, but that the show passed on his appearance when he made it clear to producers that he could not sing pop songs but did perform an aria on Turn Ben Stein On.

 Pinsky's father, Morton, died suddenly of a cerebral hemorrhage on October 27, 2009.
 A title card at the end of the season 3 finale of Celebrity Rehab dedicated the episode to him.
 Pinsky's mother, Helene, died on June 7, 2017, at age 91.

 Pinsky is a nonobservant Jew; he admits to abandoning most Jewish practices but claims to retain a continued desire to learn about the religion.
 He explains that religious as well as philosophical studies affect his medical practice and his speeches, and that his background places "an indirect coloring on every answer."

 In September 2013, Pinsky stated that he had recovered from prostate cancer surgery performed earlier that June and July, after which Pinsky did not require chemotherapy or radiation.
 During episode 119 of his podcast Dr. Drew After Dark, aired on June 10, 2021, Pinsky said that his prostate cancer has recurred after it was discovered during routine bloodwork that his PSA (Prostate-specific antigen) level is elevated.
 He will go through Stereotactic Body Radiation Therapy (SBRT) in July 2021.

 In a 2011 interview on Kevin and Bean, Pinsky stated he would speak to any media outlet including TMZ and The National Enquirer but would not speak to the Los Angeles Times, explaining "They distort, and they mislead, and they take things out of context.
 I really am stunned at how shoddy their journalism is, so I stopped talking to them."

-Politically, Pinsky has increasingly spoken of the 'tyranny' of governmental overreach and the need for a “Liberty Party”.
+Politically, Pinsky considers himself libertarian, and has espoused more traditionally conservative views in recent years, such as the 'tyranny' of governmental overreach and the need for a "Liberty Party".

 Pinsky told Ryan Holiday he was studying philosopher Epictetus and recommended it to him.
 Holiday says this sparked his interest in stoic philosophy, later becoming a New York Times best-selling author on the subject.